Optimal and Maximin Procedures for Multiple Testing Problems: Introduction

+However, once we choose a false discovery criterion and a power criterion, we can write the problem of finding the optimal test as an optimization problem.

-Our focus in this paper is in developing theory and algorithms for such {\em Optimal Multiple Testing} (OMT) procedures, and investigating the implications that our results have on design of practical multiple testing procedures.
-Our main result, presented in \S~\ref{Sec:main-res}, is that the goal of finding OMT procedures is attainable in theory for any multiple testing problem, by using calculus of variations results and specific properties of these problems to characterize the optimal solution and devise algorithms for finding it.
-In \S~\ref{Sec:examp-dev} we apply our algorithms to find OMT procedures for three normal means with FWER or FDR control.
+Our first challenge in this paper is to develop theory and algorithms for such {\em Optimal Multiple Testing} (OMT) procedures for simple hypotheses, and investigate the implications that our results have on design of practical multiple testing procedures, and we address this in \S~\ref{Sec:main-res}.
+Our main result is that the goal of finding OMT procedures is attainable in principle for any exchangeable MTP.
+The key observation towards this result is that like in single hypothesis testing, the key test statistic is the likelihood ratio of each test, and the optimal policy is a step-down procedure on this statistic.
+We prove optimality and derive the resulting algorithm using Lagrange theory.
+We apply our algorithms to find OMT procedures for testing three normal means with strong FWER or FDR control.
 The resulting OMT procedures are much more powerful than relevant alternatives.
-In \S~\ref{Sec:maximin} we tackle the \srdel{ more complex --- and more realistic --- }setup where the alternative considered is complex.
-For this setting we formulate sufficient criteria for optimality and maximin solutions, and demonstrate that these sufficient conditions hold in interesting examples, allowing us to find OMT procedures for complex alternatives as well.
-In \S~\ref{subsec-cochrane} we demonstrate the potential usefulness of maximin OMT procedures with FWER control in subgroup analysis of randomized clinical trials.
-In \S~\ref{Sec:discuss} we discuss the computational challenges and future work.